EvidentlyCube/LegacyGames/Games/2009-02-05-MarioForeverFlash/LevelEditor/README.txt

 # How to use

-I don't know, you'll have to figure it out by yourself
+I don't know, you'll have to figure it out by yourself.
+The source code is in `Main.bmx` so that should be a good starting point.

+# There are no levels

+Yes, unfortunately it seems the levels I had in the repository for this project were actually Squario levels.
+My theory is that when I was making the MFF ones I never saved the levels to disk, only immediately exported them to the game's text format.